rstrotmann/nif/docs/reference/trial_dco.md

-# Trial data cut-off date as reported in TS domain
+# Cut-off date

-Trial data cut-off date as reported in TS domain
+Data cut-off date as reported in TS domain, if available.

 ## Usage